shomikverma/xtb-workflows/README.md

 ### xtb

 Statically linked binaries can be found at the [latest release page](https://github.com/grimme-lab/xtb/releases/latest).
+Once you unzip the targz file you'll need to add `xtb-X.X.X/bin` to `PATH` in order to make xtb accessible.

 You can also install with conda using

     conda config --add channels conda-forge
     conda install xtb